eXascaleInfolab/PyExPool/README.md

 		timeout: int  - execution timeout in seconds before the workers termination, >= 0.
 			0 means unlimited time.
-The time is measured SINCE the first job was scheduled UNTIL the completion of all scheduled jobs. return bool  - True on graceful completion, Flase on termination by the specified constrainets (timeout, memory limit, etc.)
+The time is measured SINCE the first job was scheduled UNTIL the completion of all scheduled jobs. return bool  - True on graceful completion, False on termination by the specified constrainets (timeout, memory limit, etc.)
 		"""